55 Collaborative Art Projects for Groups Big and Small

 We Are Teachers; Art Class with LMJ; Christy Ferrell via Pinterest

 Art is about expressing your individuality, but you can also make something pretty incredible when people pool their talents.
-Regardless of whether you are into painting, sculpture, doodling, or mosaics, there is truly something for everyone on this list.
-Some art ideas incorporate nature while others are messy enough to warrant a little outdoor time.
-These collaborative art projects work for kids, teens, and adults alike while providing results everyone can be proud of!
+Group art projects give kids a chance to work together, putting their strengths to work.
+These collaborative art projects work for kids, teens, and adults alike while providing results everyone can be proud of.
+Whether you’re into painting, sculpture, doodling, or mosaics, there’s truly something for everyone on this list!

 Small cone-shaped tree made from a variety of yarn pom poms